oppia/oppia-web-developer-docs/GHC-Open-Source-Day.md

 ### Project 18: Accessibility Improvements - Tabbing Order
 **Context**

-Accessibility is an extremely important factor while designing a product.
-Over the course of creating Oppia, we have found some accessibility related issues that we would like to improve.
+We have found some accessibility-related issues in Oppia that we would like to improve.
 This project looks at tabbing order.
-Tabbing is useful for screen readers and various other accessibility software, and our order of tabbing is wrong.
-We would like to fix that, the details on the issue is mentioned in the issue tracker.
+Tabbing is useful for screen readers and various other accessibility software, and our order of tabbing is wrong; we would like to fix that.
+More details can be found in the issue tracker:
 [[Issue tracker link](https://github.com/oppia/oppia/issues/4883)]

 **Deliverables**